rajeski/one/README.md

 # one
-Basic Python Program (combines city and per name to create a band name).
+Basic Python Program (combines city and pet name to create a band name).